Best Black Friday Fitness Equipment Deals See Deals

 A Quick Look at the Body-Solid Functional Trainer Rack

-Based in the USA, Body-Solid has been around for a while now, since its founding in 1989.
+Based in the USA, Body-Solid has been around since 1989.
 One of their largest claims to fame is that they were the first company to introduce a lifetime warranty on fitness products in 1994.
-Their line of products were fairly limited until about 2016, where they made a conscious effort to expand their product line, including new power rack lines.
+Their line of products was fairly limited until about 2016, when they made a conscious effort to expand their product line, including new power racks.

-The GPR400 Power Rack is designed with home gym users in mind, constructed with heavy-duty 11-gauge steel and a rated weight capacity of 1,000 pounds or more.
+The GPR400 Power Rack is designed with home gym users in mind, constructed with heavy-duty 11-gauge steel and a rated weight capacity of 1,000 pounds.
 Along with the functional trainer attachment, Body-Solid has other attachments for the rack, including a landmine attachment for T-bar rows, dip bars, and more.

 It also boasts a short 79-inch height.
 Coop himself adds, “I don’t think I’ve ever seen a company brag about their rack being 1 inch shorter than competitors, but Body-Solid is letting you know this rack can fit just about anywhere.”
 Its low height can indeed be a great option for basement gyms, or rooms with a low ceiling.